Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Conditional Composite Likelihood for Migration Model with Unobserved AR(1) Factor

 i) \textbf{The Conditional Composite Log-Likelihood at Lag 1}

-The conditional composite log-likelihood function at lag 1, called CL(1) and denoted by $L_{cc}(\theta)$ , is defined as:
+The conditional composite log-likelihood function at lag 1, called CL(1), is focused on parameter $\theta$.
+The associated log-likelihood $L_{cc}(\theta)$ is defined as

-where $n_{kl}=\sum_{i=1}^{n}\sum_{t=2}^{T} \mathbbm{1}(y_{i,t}=k,y_{i,t-1}=l)=\sum_{t=2}^{T} n_{kl,t}$ is the number of transitions from $l$ to $k$ in one step over the period.
+where $\hat{p}_{jk,t}= n_{jk,t}/n_{j, t-1}$ is the observed transition frequency from $j$ to $k$ in one step over the period $(t-1,t)$, $n_{j, t-1}$ is the count of firms with rating $j$ at the beginning of period $t$, and $\pi_j, \; j=1,...,K$ is a given set of weights.
 The log-likelihood $L_{cc}$ is calculated as if the observed ratings $(y_{i,t})$, $i=1, ..., n$, were independent across the individuals, while in reality they are linked by the common factor.
-Moreover, $L_{cc}$ considers the rating processes $(y_{i,t})$, $i=1, ..., n$ as if these were components of a Markov chain with transition matrix $P$, while $(y_{i,t})$, $i=1, ..., n$ are not Markov due to the factor integration, which increases the memory of the process.
+Moreover, $L_{cc}$ considers the rating processes $(y_{i,t})$, $i=1, ..., n$, as if these were components of a Markov chain with quasi-transition matrix $P$, although $(y_{i,t})$, $i=1, ..., n$, are not Markov because integrating the factor out increases the memory of the process.
+It also assumes a time independent rating structure $(\pi_j, \; j=1,...,K)$.
 Therefore, the CL(1) is a quasi (pseudo) log-likelihood.
-The composite log-likelihood CL(1) depends on parameter vector $\theta$ only, and cannot be used to estimate the factor dynamic, i.e, the autoregressive coefficient $\rho$.
+The conditional composite log-likelihood CL(1) depends on parameter vector $\theta$ only, and cannot be used to estimate the factor dynamics, i.e, the autoregressive coefficient $\rho$.
 For that purpose, it is necessary to increase the lag.

 ii) \textbf{The Conditional Composite Log-Likelihood at Lag (2)}